 In a mobile or remote environment, IPsec VPN protects both your users and your network by applying the same protections they would get if they were hardwired into the network.

 OpenVPN enables administrators to provide secure remote access to the internal network to remote users and sites.
 You can generate custom certs for each client, and easily distribute pre-configured client software via email.

 Tunnel VPN is the easiest way to create a persistent, secure connection between your Firewall and a remote network.
 You can easily set up and manage a variety of network scenarios for a range of uses.

 Working remotely is common practice and considered essential for most organizations to support, but it can create serious risks and headaches for network administrators and users.
 If users access the Internet directly through an unknown or open network like public Wi-FI, they may be exposing your network, systems, and databases to Wi-Fi hackers, viruses, and more.
-WireGuardⓇ VPN solves that by routing them through Untangle, where all of the same in-office network policies and protections are provided via a fast yet secure encrypted tunnel directly between your network and the user.
+WireGuardⓇ VPN solves that by routing them through the firewall, where all of the same in-office network policies and protections are provided via a fast yet secure encrypted tunnel directly between your network and the user.